Mina (Italian singer): Mina Latina

-A fan of bossa nova, Mina recorded in Spanish and Portuguese from the start of her career and currently enjoys a fan base in Spain and Latin America.
+A fan of bossa nova, Mina recorded in Spanish and Portuguese from the start of her career and enjoys a fan base in Spain and Latin America.
 The Spanish director Pedro Almodóvar has used Mina's songs in his movie soundtracks.
 In 2001, Mina published the compilation album Colección Latina.
 It includes standards in Spanish, as well as Spanish covers of her originals.
 In 2003, the musical Mina... che cosa sei? based on Mina's songs was staged in Argentina, starring Elena Roger.
 It was nominated for four Premios ACE in 2003 and 2004, among them Best Musical, and won the Premio Clarín for Best Musical.
 In 2007, Mina published Todavía, an album in Spanish and Portuguese, which reached No. 36 on the Spanish charts and No. 1 on the Italian charts.
 It included duets with Joan Manuel Serrat, Miguel Bosé, Diego Torres, Chico Buarque, and Diego El Cigala.